 River Run Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

-The River Run product line includes five dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The River Run product line includes 5 dry dog foods.

 River Run Hi-Pro 27-15 formula was selected to represent the other products in the line for this review.